D-Cipher/My-Courses/Aws Courses/Aws Developer Associate/Course Notes/4 VPC/Configure VPC Private Subnet.md

 You must first alreay created a VPC with both a public and private subnet.
 See "Setup VPC Guide" for details.

 ###Allocate Elastic IP
+We will first need a new elastic ip address for a NAT gateway.
 1. In the VPC dashboard click on "Elastic IPs"
 2. Click "Allocate new address" and note the allocation ID of your new elastic IP.